NeuroNetMem/PythonPlugin/README.md

 - If you get a warning about the NumPy version, you can safely ignore it.

 ### Load Python Module in Open Ephys
-- Drag PythonFilter into signal chain
+- Drag Python Filter into signal chain

 ![alt text](https://github.com/MemDynLab/PythonPlugin/blob/event_reciever/images/examplePic1.png)